Expert review of Qcells solar panels for 2022

 Solar panels are designed for an operating temperature of 25° C (77° F), but because they are black, the surface of the panels increases in temperature faster than the air around them, especially under the direct sun they need for full output.
 For each degree Celsius in temperature increase, average solar panel output decreases between 0.3% and 0.5%.
 This decrease in production is known as the temperature coefficient.

-For those who want an even better warranty, Q CELLS extends their product warranty to 25 years on its Q.PEAK DUO-G6+ and Q.PEAK DUO-G8+ series models.
-These “plus” models use the finest cells produced by Q CELLS, and the warranties represent the quality of these products.
+For those who want an even better warranty, Qcells extends its product warranty to 25 years on any of its modules with a “plus” at the end of its name.
+These models use the finest cells produced by Qcells, and the warranties represent the quality of these products.

-The full 25-year product and production warranty equals those for the best panels from LG, Panasonic, and SunPower.
+The full 25-year product and production warranty equals those for the best panels from Panasonic and SunPower.

-Recent quotes from solar companies through our solar panel cost calculator show prices of between $2.30 and $2.49 per watt.
-The national average cost of solar panels is $3.00, meaning that solar systems using Q CELLS solar panels are competitive with the rest of the market.
+Recent quotes from solar companies through our solar panel cost calculator show prices of between $2.80 and $2.95 per watt for installations that include Qcells panels.
+The national average cost of solar panels is $3.00, meaning that solar systems using Qcells solar panels are competitive with the rest of the market.

-The Q CELLS brand is well-known and will surely last for many years to come, so you can count on them to stand by that warranty if you ever need service.
+The Qcells brand is well-known and Hanwha is a long-lived company that will surely last for many years to come, so you can count on them to stand by that warranty if you ever need service.

 If you’re interested in making the switch to solar power, use our calculator to get estimated cost and savings, and compare quotes from different providers.
 Many installers provide quotes for various brands of solar panels, so make sure to look up information on all solar brands here at SolarReviews!